Water Leaks

 Components of sink fittings and pipes further introduce a wider range of potential leak types whether from a loose drain or a clogged P-trap.
 Considering there are these weak spots that could have easy or more extensive repairing, regular checking and maintenance are necessary.

-However, it is unrealistic to expect households to constantly check under-the-sink piping as they may be further discouraged by the cramped spaces.
-Ignoring leaking pipes, though, can lead to major incidents like burst pipes which can leak as much as 400 liters (around two bathtubs) an hour
+It is unrealistic to expect households to constantly check under-the-sink piping.
+This is because cramped spaces may discourage them.
+Ignoring leaking pipes, though, can lead to major incidents like burst pipes which can leak as much as 400 liters (around two bathtubs) an hour.

 Depending on the severity and nature of the leak, households can receive large insurance payouts for the secondary damage.
 However, most home insurance policies do not cover leaks associated with poor maintenance, so homeowners can take a lot of this cost by themselves.
 This puts a large value on detecting leaks early.